What To Know

 Some Extra Features Need to Be Subscribed to Separately (More Costly)

 The YouTube TV base plan has tons of great benefits and channels to choose from.
-However, if you’re looking for something specific, you may have to purchase additional subscriptions or packages which will give you access to more features and networks.
+However, if you’re looking for something specific, you may have to purchase additional subscriptions or packages that will give you access to more features and networks.

 For instance, you can opt to watch YouTube TV in Spanish or in 4K.